wheuer/cg-shapescurves2/README.md

-# cg-shapescurves2
+# Line Drawing and Triangle Filling - Shapes and Curves
-Line Drawing and Triangle Filling - Shapes and Curves
+Starter code using the HTML5 Canvas API